 Types of Sales Metrics to Track.
 Metrics are a fundamental parameter for every business.
 It is because it is a defined measure to benchmark your efforts and outcomes.
 To ensure your team is on the right track and is also a measure that can be improved.

 For example, in Q1, a sales rep did six closures & in Q2, he did 10.
 Here the metric is the sales rep’s sales closures & as we can see, it can be measured.
 Similarly, the other parameter can be measured, which we will discuss in this blog article.

 Every sales team must track the crucial metrics to evaluate the work performance with accuracy, skills, and visibility among management for planning and reporting.
 Some companies know its importance but fail to understand and utilize it in a meaningful way.
 As mentioned, various factors are depending on your company size to choose from.
 Let’s begin.

 Sales metrics, in simple terms, are data points that display the performance of your individual sales reps or a sales company.
 They are often used by sales managers or sales coaches to track progress, find issues, and better performance in the upcoming months.
 Essentially, sales metrics strive to drive sales teams on the right path allowing them to recognize problems in the sales process, increase their revenue, and remain aggressive in today’s marketplace.

-This parameter is essential because it allows companies to measure the overall performance.
+This parameter is essential because it allows companies to measure their overall performance.
 The sales managers depend on this parameter to make sound business decisions.
 It gives them an indication idea for gap identification for product-market & the respective sales rep’s ability.
 The total revenue achieved is yet another standard parameter divided down to revenue by-product, the rate of revenue from new business, or revenue by market.
-Lastly, the year or quarter by quarter growth in the sales figures is another popular parameter.
+Lastly, the year or quarter-by-quarter growth in the sales figures is another popular parameter.
 The sales managers and sales leaders track to find out how effective the sales team is performing.